Vyasanagar College

 Vyasanagar College, Jajpur Road, Jajpur, Odisha is the 29th Autonomous college of Odisha.
-The autonomous status was granted in February 2009, renewed on 2016 by University Grants Commission (UGC) of India.
+The autonomous status was granted in February 2009, and renewed on 2016 by University Grants Commission (UGC) of India.

 History

 The college started with Arts subjects at the Intermediate level.
-However, in 1966 the college got affiliated to Utkal University, Bhubaneshwar and after that higher classes were added.
+In 1966 the college got affiliated to Utkal University, Bhubaneshwar and thereafter higher classes were added.

-The college got 2f and 12B status from the U.G.C. in 1969.
-Later, I.Com and I.Sc classes started in 1975 and 1978, respectively, whereas the B.Com and B.Sc classes started in 1977 and 1981.
+The college got 2f and 12B status from the UGC in 1969.
+I.Com and I.Sc classes started in 1975 and 1978, respectively, whereas B.Com and B.Sc classes started in 1977 and 1981.

 Facilities

 The college spreads across almost 26 acres and has the student strength of the college is more than 3600.
 The college has its own Library with study centre, computer point, and sports facilities, shooting range in addition to a grievance redressal cell, a parking shed and a common room.
 The total built up area is about 106175 sq ft. with a sports ground of about 8 acres.
 The college has an adequate number of classrooms, lecture halls and laboratories.
 The college library holds about 46000 volumes, 26 journals/ periodicals/ magazines.